MicrosoftDocs/entra-docs/docs/fundamentals/new-name.md

 ### Are licenses changing?
 Are there any changes to pricing?

 No. Prices, terms and service level agreements (SLAs) remain the same.
-Pricing details are available at <https://www.microsoft.com/security/business/microsoft-entra-pricing>.

 ### Will Microsoft Entra ID be available as a free service with an Azure subscription?